Behaviors of our Mind

 For navigating around the world, it is more helpful to perceive light-dark contrasts than absolute color tones.

 To navigate around the world, it is helpful to quickly recognize the presence of other living things (such as predators!) and other humans.
 It was better for our ancestors to be on the safe side: seeing no face where there is one can be deadly!

-For navigating around the world, it helps to turn even sketchy information into meaningful information, regular and familiar patterns.
+For navigating around the world, it helps to turn even sparse information into meaningful information, regular and familiar patterns.